Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

 Are there opportunities for teaching or teaching requirements?
 Can clinicians continue their clinical work during the program?

-As a Bell or Sloan Postdoctoral Fellow, can I receive other forms of compensation?
+As an HCPDS Postdoctoral Fellow, can I receive other forms of compensation?

 In addition to salary, what benefits do fellows receive?